gchi66/pailin-abroad/lesson_docs/en/level_1.md

         <span style="text-decoration:underline;">They’re</span> blueberry pancakes. = <span style="text-decoration:underline;">They are</span> blueberry pancakes.

+**When to use ‘are’**

 Do you remember the three ways that ‘am’ is used?
 ‘Are’ is used in the same three ways:

-1. are (adjective)
+1. **are (adjective)**

-        *‘Adjectives’ are words that describe nouns.*
+        *- *‘Adjectives’ are words that describe nouns.

-        *Examples: big, green, sad, loud*
+        *- Examples: big, green, sad, loud*

-2. are (prepositional phrase)
+2. **are (prepositional phrase)**

-        *A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
-It describes your relationship to a location.*
+        *- *A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
+It describes your relationship to a location.

-        *Examples: in the car, at work, on the table, near the river*
+        *- Examples: in the car, at work, on the table, near the river*

-3. are (noun OR noun phrase).
+3. **are (noun OR noun phrase).**

-        *A ‘noun’ is a person, place, thing, or idea.
-A ‘noun phrase’ is an ‘adjective + noun.’*
+        - A ‘noun’ is a person, place, thing, or idea.
+A ‘noun phrase’ is an ‘adjective + noun.’

-        *Examples: doctors, books, a good friend, a tall woman*
+        *- Examples: doctors, books, a good friend, a tall woman*

         <span style="text-decoration:underline;">Click here</span> to learn more about adjectives, prepositions, nouns, and other parts of speech.

+**Identify the uses of ‘are’**

 Try to identify how ‘are’ is used in the conversation.
 They’re shown below:

-        These pancakes are so good! (adjective)
+        - These pancakes are so good! (adjective)

-        You’re a great cook. (noun phrase)
+        - You’re a great cook. (noun phrase)

-        You’re so kind. (adjective)
+        - You’re so kind. (adjective)

-        They’re blueberry pancakes. (noun phrase)
+        - They’re blueberry pancakes. (noun phrase)

-        The chocolate pancakes are on that table. (prepositional phrase)
+        - The chocolate pancakes are on that table. (prepositional phrase)

 ---